Ceara Teacher Feedback Program Impact Evaluation 2015

 Deviations from the Sample Design

 Out of the 350 schools of the randomization, with 175 each planned for treatment and controls, 292 schools were observed in November 2014 and in November 2015.
 The full initial sample could not be observed due to disruptions in the school calendar in November 2014 (standardized tests and holidays) and a shortage of observers in the Fortaleza district.
 The 292-school final sample included 156 schools in the treatment group and 136 in the control group.
-This difference in the attrition of treatment and control schools was due to the data collection firm focused their efforts on making up for the schools of the treatment group that would benefit from the classroom observation and the intervention.
+This difference in the attrition of treatment and control schools was due to the data collection firm focusing their efforts on making up for the schools of the treatment group that would benefit from the classroom observation and the intervention.
 As a result, because the loss of schools from the treatment and control groups was uneven, the research team conducted a series of balance checks to test the randomization.

 In the treatment sample, the 19 schools that were not observed could not receive the information treatment (benchmarked classroom observation feedback for the teachers in their school).
 But these schools were given access to the other three components of the program – self-help materials, face-to-face training and coaching, and were observed again at endline.
 The same schools were observed to obtain the endline data.
 Matched repeat observations were made in 2,399 classrooms, 75% of those observed at baseline.
 Variations in the school calendar and logistical issues resulted in 25% of the 2015 observations being conducted in grades and subjects in the school that had not been observed at baseline.